cyryllo/Grove_rpipico/README.md

 # Grove_rpipico
-Lib and exampe for Grove Shield for Pi Pico
+Lib and exampe for Grove Shield for Raspberry Pi Pico